San Benito County Rides

 What you can't see in the photo at left is the sense of height on these heaves in the road.

 Several heaves were so high, automobiles had bottomed out and scrapped the tops off.
 It was amazing and reminded me of frost heaves in Alaska where the roads would simply buckle.
-Road conditions will constantly change over the years, and likely by the time you ride this, the one picture below has long been fixed.
+Road conditions will constantly change over the years, and likely by the time you ride this, the one picture above has long been fixed.
 However, it was painfully obvious this was an on-going occurrence along this road.

 The highway department seems to have the situation well in hand, or so they think.
 Every time they fill a pothole in the road, it creates another bump.

 Do this a couple hundred times, a couple thousand times, well you get the idea.
 It was a bumpy ride.
 Enough to purposely want to steer around the patchwork quilt at times.